 For more on the team, see here.

 The Short Course will be taught in English.
 Off-campus, eSwatini’s native language is Siswati, but one can get around easily using English.

 eSwatini has a low level of crime compared to its neighbours and the campus is protected by 24 hour security.
 Further information can be found from the travel guidance of the British Foreign Office.

-Participants should plan to arrive in Johannesburg on December 28th and leave after 2pm on January 12th.
+Participants should plan to arrive in Johannesburg on August 17th by 4pm and leave after 2pm on August 30th.
 We will coordinate pick-ups to and from the airport.
 Swazi students will be picked up and dropped off in Mbabane.